ShivenKhurana1/spherex-timelapse/README.md

 ## Data credit

 SPHEREx data are provided by NASA/JPL-Caltech and served by the NASA/IPAC Infrared Science Archive (IRSA).
+Asteroid positions from IMCCE's SkyBoT; name lookup from CDS Sesame.
 This project is not affiliated with NASA.